djross22/NIST-LMSF/README.md

 ## Getting Started
 Build the solution in Visual Studio and use the installer (`\NIST LMSF\LMSF Controls\Release\LMSF Controls.msi`) to install the software components on the main and remote computers.
 Or, email me (david.ross@nist.gov), and I'll send you the latest installer.

+The examples folder has an example script (`Sample user interaction script.lmsf`) that can be run without any instruments (Hamilton, Gen5, etc.).

 Much of the following material was written in plain text, and has not yet been formatted nicely into .md format.
 Sorry.